 Pursuant to the Statute, the Board of Trustees appointed the independent accounting firm of CohnReznick LLP to perform audits of UCONN 2000 project expenditures for the fiscal years 2016 through 2020.
-CohnReznick issued unmodified audit opinions for the 2016, 2017 and 2018 fiscal years and in connection with the audits of UCONN 2000 project expenditures, no material weaknesses or significant deficiencies in internal control were reported to management.
-The audit of UCONN 2000 project expenditures for the 2019 fiscal year is underway.
+CohnReznick issued unmodified audit opinions for the 2016 through 2020 fiscal years and in connection with the audits of UCONN 2000 project expenditures, no material weaknesses or significant deficiencies in internal control were reported to management.